-The German watchmaker has recently presented its facelifted Archimede SportTaucher M automatic diving watch.
+The German watchmaker has recently presented its facelifted Archimede SportTaucher M automatic diver.
 The new timekeeper comes in the same body, but features a new, more German, rotating bezel.

 It won’t be too much of exaggeration to say that a great deal of enthusiasts around the world is getting tired with numerous brands bluntly copying that legendary “Rolex diving bezel.”

 Probably, the most forward-thinking manufacturers, too, understand that there is no better way to lose one’s brand personality than to offer yet another “Rolex-inspired” diver, which is usually equipped with a lacquered rotating bezel with bold Arabic numerals and the famous 15-minute diving scale.

 The problem here is that the bezel has become the de facto industry standard.
 It is extremely difficult to find another ergonomic and practical way for a mechanical diving tool to count time spent underwater.

 There are timekeepers that have the dive timers moved to the bezel flange or replaced with a chronograph counter.
 However, both solutions make the watch more expensive to manufacture and less reliable in real life.

 The most practical way is, probably, just to stop decorating the bezel (be it lacquer or a ceramic insert) and offer it as is, simply engraving the thing with the minute scale.

 The first brands that come to mind here are the German UTS and Limes.
 Now, another German brand, Archimede (which is closely related to Limes, by the way) has presented a facelifted model with its rotating bezel offered in satin-finished steel.

 Although the design offers inferior level of contrast, the watch itself gets more masculine (and more Teutonic, if you don’t mind) look and feel.